-First, we compare our vibrational and electronic energy differences with respect to NOMO results available in the literature26, so the comparison is limited to the two lowest excited vibrational states and the lowest singlet excited state of the same symmetry as the GS, see Tab.
+First, we compare our vibrational and electronic energy differences with respect to NOMO results available in the literature25, so the comparison is limited to the two lowest excited vibrational states and the lowest singlet excited state of the same symmetry as the GS, see Tab.
 VI.
-Clearly, our results are closer to the experimental results quoted in26 in all cases.
-Even the translation-Free NOMO (TF-NOMO) Full CI fundamental frequencies of Tachikawa99 are more than 10 cm^{-1} away for all isotopologues, whereas ours are within the cm-1 accuracy except for H2.
+Clearly, our results are closer to the experimental results quoted in25 in all cases.
+Even the translation-Free NOMO (TF-NOMO) Full CI (referred to as Full-CI MC_MO calculations by their original author) fundamental frequencies of Tachikawa99 are more than 10 cm-1 away for all isotopologues, whereas ours are within the cm-1 accuracy except for H2.

-Note that Webb et al.31 reported a NEO-CI value for H2 of 4161 cm-1 in perfect agreement with experiment.
+Note that Webb et al.30 reported a NEO-CI value for H_2 of 4161 cm-1 in perfect agreement with experiment.
 However, they admitted that, given the size of their basis, such an agreement may be fortuitous.
-This is not the case of our variatonal results and we have reported in the legend of Tab.
+This is not the case of our variational results and we have reported in the legend of Tab.
 VI, the ZPE of our calculations together with reference values.
-In fact, as also displayed in Tab.
-IV, where a convergence pattern is observed with basis set extension, our results are quite reliable.
+In fact, as also displayed in Table IV, where a convergence pattern is observed with basis set extension, our results are quite reliable.
 Note, also that cc-pVDZ with 8 sets of 2s basis sets is enough to obtain meaningful fundamental frequencies.
 Such a calculation takes only a few seconds of CPU time on a laptop (processor: Intel quadriCore i5 CPU M520 at 2.40 GHz, RAM: 6 Go), once the integrals have been computed.
 The integral computation bottleneck, which is not yet parallelized took about 4.5 min.

 As we go towards heavier isotopologues in Tab.
 VI, our vibrational transition predictions improve whereas the electronic transition one deteriorates.
 This can be understood by the fact that the vibrational basis is limited to 16 functions.
-In the case of H_2 , excited Kratzer functions multiplied by the lowest approximate electronic state can probably overlap with the lowest Kratzer functions multiplied by the approximate electronic excited state, and the differences in the sums of vibrational plus electronic energies should remain relatively small.
+In the case of H2, excited Kratzer functions multiplied by the lowest approximate electronic state can probably overlap with the lowest Kratzer functions multiplied by the approximate electronic excited state, and the differences in the sums of vibrational plus electronic energies should remain relatively small.
 So, a perturbation theory argument leads to the conclusion that these product functions can combine linearly and reconstitute properly both the global GS and the lowest electronic excited states.
-This is not the case of D_2 and T_2 , where even the highest Kratzer function is much lower than the lowest electronic excited state.
-In contrast, the Kratzer functions multiplied by the approximate electronic GS will have closer total energies in D_2 and T_2 than in H_2 , and will form a locally "dense" basis set to accurately describe the lowest vibrational levels of D_2 and T_2 isotopologues.
+This is not the case of D2 and T2, where even the highest Kratzer function is much lower than the lowest electronic excited state.
+In contrast, the Kratzer functions multiplied by the approximate electronic GS will have closer total energies in D2 and T2 than in H2, and will form a locally "dense" basis set to accurately describe the lowest vibrational levels of D2 and T2 isotopologues.